Study by credit accumulation

 should consider encouraging students to create individual study plans, with

-specific milestones, to help them achieve their academic goal within a set
+specific milestones, to help them achieve their academic goals within a set

-following arrangements for applying the new postgraduate taught (PGT) Rules of
+applying the new postgraduate taught (PGT) Rules of Assessment to credit

 - the Postgraduate Credit Framework

-Rules of Assessment only be applied to students once they have registered on a
+Rules of Assessment should only be applied to students once they have registered on a

 course leading to an award